orionrobots/orionrobots.github.io/wiki/idetool.md

 <h1 id="Lego_Programming">Lego Programming</h1>

-Bricxcc is an open source IDE aimed squarely at developing code for the <a class="wiki" href="/wiki/lego.html" title="The best known construction toy">Lego</a> programmable bricks like the <a class="wiki" href="/wiki/nxt.html" title="Legos NeXT generation robotics kit">NXT</a> and <a class="wiki" href="/wiki/rcx.html" title="The Lego Robot Command Explorer">RCX</a>.
+Bricxcc is an open source IDE aimed squarely at developing code for the <a href="/wiki/lego.html" title="The best known construction toy">Lego</a> programmable bricks like the <a href="/wiki/nxt.html" title="Legos NeXT generation robotics kit">NXT</a> and <a href="/wiki/rcx.html" title="The Lego Robot Command Explorer">RCX</a>.
 SciTE can also be used for this purpose and give satisfactory highlighting.